 You remember the story of David, the young shepherd, and Goliath, the giant warrior (1Sam.
 17).
-David had brought some food from home for his three oldest brothers who were serving in King Saul's army.
-When he looked across the valley that separated Israel's forces from the Philistines, David spied a terrifying sight: Goliath had come out of the camp of the Philistines and was arrogantly defying the armies of Israel, saying, "Why are you come out to set your battle in array?
-Am I not a Philistine, and you servants of Saul?
-Choose you a man for you, and let him come down to me.
-If he be able to fight with me, and to kill me, then will we be your servants.
-But if I prevail against him, and kill him, then shall you be our servants, and serve us.
-And the Philistine said, I defy the armies of Israel this day.
-Give me a man, that we may fight together.
-When Saul and all Israel heard those words of the Philistine, they were dismayed, and greatly afraid.
-And all the men of Israel, when they saw the man, fled from him, and were sore afraid."
+David had brought some food from home for his three oldest brothers who were serving in King Saul’s army.
+When he looked across the valley that separated Israel’s forces from the Philistines, David spied a terrifying sight: Goliath had come out of the camp of the Philistines and was arrogantly defying the armies of Israel, saying, “Why are you coming out in battle order?
+Am I not a Philistine, and you, servants of Saul?
+Choose a man for yourselves, and have him come down to me!
+If he is able to fight with me and kill me, then we will be your servants, but if I prevail against him and kill him, then you shall be our servants and serve us.
+And the Philistine said, I defy the armies of Israel this day!
+Give me a man that we may fight one another!
+And when Saul and all Israel heard these words of the Philistine, they were dismayed and very afraid.
+And every man of Israel, when they saw the man, fled from him and were very afraid.”

-Reader, if you do not have faith in your heart to overcome your fears, you simply haven't accepted the Word of God at face value.
-God has promised that, "we should be saved from our enemies, and from the hand of all that hate us, that we being delivered out of the hand of our enemies might serve Him without fear, in holiness and righteousness before Him, all the days of our lives."
+Reader, if you do not have faith in your heart to overcome your fears, you simply haven’t accepted the Word of God at face value.
+God has promised, “to bring salvation from our enemies and from the hand of all who hate us, that we, being delivered out of the hand of our enemies, might serve Him without fear, in holiness and righteousness before Him all the days of our life.”

-Fear is the result of unbelief, a work of the devil.
-John tells us "There is no fear in love, but perfect love casts out fear, because fear has torment.
-He that fears is not made perfect in love" (1Jn.
+Fear is the result of unbelief, a work of the Devil.
+John tells us “There is no fear in love, but perfect love casts out fear, because fear has to do with punishment, and he who fears has not been perfected in love” (1Jn.
 4:18).
-It was David's love perfected in fellowship with God that enabled him to say, "Yea, though I walk through the valley of the shadow of death, I will fear no evil, for you are with me.
-Your rod and your staff, they comfort me" (Ps.
+It was David’s love perfected in fellowship with God that enabled him to say, “Yea, though I walk in the valley of the shadow of death, I will fear no evil, for you are with me.
+Your rod and your staff, they comfort me” (Ps.
 23:4).
 Doubtless, at the time David uttered this Psalm, he was thinking of the valley of Elah, where he fought Goliath.

 Fear is contagious.
-When officers in the Israelite army found a soldier who was afraid of battle, they "let him go and return to his house, lest his brother's heart faint as well as his heart" (Dt.
+When officers in the Israelite army found a soldier who was afraid of battle, they “let him go and return to his house, so that his brother’s heart be not melted like his heart” (Dt.
 20:8).
 Gideon, you remember, lost 22,000 men on such a cleanup.
 Yet the 300 men who eventually went to battle with him were sufficient, for they trusted in God to be their Helper.
 Fearful men are worthless to God and to men.

-God gave us a great promise, but a timely warning, when He said, "He who overcomes shall inherit all things, and I will be his God, and he shall be my son.
-But the FEARFUL, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burns with fire and brimstone, which is the second death" (Rev. 21:7-8).
-After reading this, we are not surprised at Isaiah (33:14) saying, "The sinners in Zion are afraid.
-Fearfulness hath surprised the hypocrite.
-Who among us shall dwell with the devouring fire?
-Who among us shall dwell with everlasting burnings?"
+God gave us a great promise, but a timely warning, when He said, “He who overcomes will inherit these things, and I will be his God, and he will be my son.
+As for the FEARFUL, and faithless, and sinful, and filthy, and murderers, and immoral, and sorcerers, and idolaters, and all liars, their portion will be in the lake which burns with fire and sulfur, which is the Second Death” (Rev. 21:7–8).
+After reading this, we are not surprised at Isaiah (33:14) saying, “The sinners in Zion are afraid.
+Trembling has seized the ungodly.
+Who will sojourn in the consuming fire for us?
+Who will sojourn in the eternal mass for us?”

-May God help us prayerfully consider the advice to Zophar, one of Job's friends, who counseled Job, "If iniquity be in your hand, put it far away, and let not wickedness dwell in your tabernacles.
-For then shall you lift up your face without spot.
-Yea, you shall be steadfast, and shall not fear" (Job 11:14-15).
+May God help us prayerfully consider the advice to Zophar, one of Job’s friends, who counseled Job, “If there is iniquity in your hand, put it far away, and do not allow injustice to dwell in your tents.
+For then, you will lift up your face without blemish, and you will be established and have no fear” (Job 11:14–15).

 by George C. Clark